Fallen-Breath/tweakermore/docs/document-en_us.md

 ### infoViewRedstoneDustUpdateOrderTextAlpha

-The alpha value of the floating text used in redstone dust update order displaying
+The alpha value of the floating text used in infoViewRedstoneDustUpdateOrder

-See also: option infoViewRedstoneDustUpdateOrder

 - Category: Features
 - Type: double